Capture of the frigate Esmeralda: Legacy

-In 1855, by means of a supreme decree issued on 26 June, the Chilean government gave the name of Esmeralda to a corvette that had been built in the United Kingdom for the Chilean Navy.
-That name was given to here in memory of the frigate that was captured in this naval action.
-Also the signal "Gloria" and "Victoria", used by Cochrane during the boarding attack, was awarded to the corvette as its motto.
-This corvette perpetuated the name of Esmeralda in the future ships of the navy, due to his reckless performance in the battle of Iquique on 21 May 1879, during the development of the Pacific War.
+In 1855, by means of a supreme decree issued on 26 June, the Chilean government named a corvette, which was built in the United Kingdom for the Chilean Navy, the Esmeralda, in memory of this action.
+In addition, the signals "Gloria" and "Victoria", which were used by Cochrane during the boarding attack, were awarded as the new Esmeralda's motto.
+This corvette perpetuated the name of Esmeralda in the future ships of the navy, partly due to its reckless performance in the battle of Iquique on 21 May 1879, during the development of the Pacific War.
 Currently, the sixth vessel that bears the name is the Esmeralda (BE-43).

 The Chilean historian Barros Arana indicated in his book written in 1894, that this naval action has been the battle of the Spanish American wars of independence that has been narrated most often in diverse historiographical works.